burakyldrm/pythoniancultist.github.io/keras_gpu.md

 >sudo apt install openjdk-8-jdk

 ### 2. Install Nvidia Graphics Drivers
 __Latest version of Nvidia graphics driver may create issues with Cuda and Cudnn versions listed in this guide.
 The command below will install the latest drivers.
-If you are unsure, use ubuntu software updater instead to manually select and apply a driver instead.__
+If you are unsure, use ubuntu software updater instead to manually select and apply a driver.__

 Run the following on a terminal: